9mat/FCND-Controls-CPP/writeup.md

 #### Implement roll pitch control in C++

-It is implemented in `QuadControl::RollPitchControl` function
+It is implemented in `QuadControl::RollPitchControl` function, using P controller with gain of 10.

 ```c++
 V3F QuadControl::RollPitchControl(V3F accelCmd, Quaternion<float> attitude, float collThrustCmd)